Endovascular Repair of Abdominal Aortic Aneurysm

 (Minimally Invasive Repair of Abdominal Aortic Aneurysm; EVAR)

 The aorta is the largest artery in the body.
 The abdominal part of the aorta is located below the diaphragm.
 It carries blood to the abdomen, pelvis, and legs.
 Sometimes, the walls of the aorta weaken and bulge in one area.
 This is called an abdominal aortic aneurysm (AAA).
 When the aneurysm reaches a certain size, it may need to be repaired.
 Endovascular repair of an AAA (EVAR) is done from the inside of the artery.
 A stent graft is inserted into the area to strengthen it.

 This procedure is often done to repair AAA when the aneurysm:

-Causes complications (eg, clots that travel into the legs)
+- Causes complications, such as clots that travel into the legs

 EVAR is now the preferred method to treat AAA.
 EVAR can result in less pain, shorter hospital stay, fewer complications, and faster recovery time compared to open surgery.
 However, closer follow-up over many years is needed.

 Your doctor will review a list of possible complications, which may include: